ptrckqn/cepetro/src/pages/operations.md

     focused on appraising the discovery

-    More information on the licence areas of CEP ("Erlaubnisfelder") and the company’s exploration activities ("Bohrung/Seismik") can be found [here](https://www.cepetro.com/aktivitaeten.html) (German)
+    More information on CEP's activities in Germany can be found [here](https://www.cepetro.com/aktivitaeten.html) (German)
   text: View our German Operations
 poland: